Never Knew Love Like This

-"Never Knew Love Like This" is a top ten US R&B hit, and a top ten UK hit song duetted by American R&B singers Cherrelle and Alexander O'Neal; released in 1988.
-The song peaked at #2 in the US R&B chart, #26 in the UK and #28 in the Billboard Hot 100.
+"Never Knew Love Like This" is a top ten US R&B hit song duetted by American R&B singers Cherrelle and Alexander O'Neal; released in 1988.
+The song peaked at No. 2 in the US R&B chart, No. 26 in the UK and No. 28 in the Billboard Hot 100.

 It was the second time Alexander O'Neal and Cherrelle sang together.
 They sang "Saturday Love" together in 1985 on Cherrelle's gold album High Priority.
 "Never Knew Love Like This" is featured on Alexander O'Neal's 3× platinum album Hearsay which was released in 1987.
 The music video was filmed in London.